 1.9 No course identified in the catalog as available for credit in a graduate program will be permitted for GR credit.
 Double-numbered courses (400 and 500 level) may not be used for GR credit.

 1.10 GR Courses may be offered in various formats and modes of instruction and in various time frames.
 Departments have the burden of demonstrating that the GR objectives and the expectations of student performance are maintained in all formats in which the course is taught.

+1.11 GR curriculum may be team taught; e.g., one faculty member providing disciplinary content, and another faculty member providing GR expertise.

 1.12 Higher-unit GR Courses shall not be required, but GR Courses bearing higher units may be allowed to satisfy GR requirements.
 Major courses that double count toward satisfaction of a GR requirement may carry a higher unit than the category requires, but students must have the option of completing a lower-unit GR Course.